 The following is a guest post by Shivani, a blogger at The Wandering Core and working a full-time job in IT sector.
 A native of Delhi, India, Shivani has a keen interest in travel and loves to explore not only far off places but also her home city, she’s the perfect person to help you discover the best way to spend 2 days in Delhi.

-As a metropolitan city with lots of places to visit, not all can be covered in Dehli in 2 days.
-But I’m going to present a detailed itinerary about how to spend your best 48 hours in Delhi.
+As a metropolitan city with lots of places to visit, not all can be covered in 2 days in Delhi.
+But I’m going to present a detailed itinerary about how to spend your best 48 hours in Delhi!

 Old Delhi perfectly blends with New Delhi while maintaining its culture and charm.
 Delhi has a number of ancient architectural buildings, but it is slowly catching up with an urban city feel alongside the impressions of colonial buildings built by the British.

 What to do in Delhi in 2 days

 Start your first day early with Qutub Minar – the tallest brick minaret in the world.

 Qutub Minar is the symbol of the start of the Mughal empire rule in India and is the location of the first mosque in India.

 When Qutb al-din AIbak began his reign of Delhi Sultanate, he perceived the minaret, which is how it received its name.

 Despite being the largest minaret, it is still a few inches shorter than the Taj Mahal.

 Humayun Tomb & Nizammudin Dargah